Fall will be here in no time and that means pumpkin season. Pumpkins will be everywhere.

 If you have pumpkin left over, you can store it in the fridge for a few days or in the freezer for up to three months.

 When storing it in the freezer, put it into an airtight container.
 You can use an ice cube tray and then once they are frozen, transfer them to a freezer bag.
 This way you can thaw out only as much as you need.

 What to avoid when giving your dog pumpkin?

-Besides avoiding pumpkin pie filling, there are a couple of things you should avoid.
+Besides avoiding pumpkin pie filling, there are a couple of other things you should avoid.

-Avoid any pumpkins that have been used as decoration.
-They may have things put on them, like paint, glue, glitter, shellac, etc., that are harmful to your dog.
+Don’t give your dog any pumpkins that have been used as decoration.
+They may have had things put on them, like paint, glue, glitter, shellac, etc., that are harmful to your dog.
 They also may have bacteria or mold growing on them.

-Don’t feed the outer shell.
-It’s not good for dogs to eat.
+Don’t give your dog the outer shell.
+It’s not good for them to eat it.

 Also, avoid any pumpkin that seems to be rotting.
 If you wouldn’t eat it or feed it to your kids, don’t feed it to your dog.

 Pumpkin can also be used to make a tasty treat for your dog.
 Here are some links to a few recipes you can try.